feload/vuetify-dashboard/README.md

 # Vuetify dashboard.

-There is much to say about this repo but this is going to be for an application built in Vuetify framework.
+There isn't much to say about this repo yet but this is going to be for an application built in Vuetify framework.
 The main objective is to build a full-featured application that includes:

 - Authentication and authorization.